amitranawits/imageConverter/README.md

 Two api's are there

 - GET image
-/image?name=test.png&type=name&ext=jpeg
-type can be url or name
+/image?id=123&ext=jpeg
-ext can be any extension jpeg, png etc name should be image name
+ext can be any extension jpeg, png etc id will be given while saving image api.

 - POST image